Finding the perfect coffee machine for your particular requires can be like finding a needle in a haystack, there are such a huge number of options!

 But, if time is of the essence then you can’t get quicker than a pod machine.
 Open the lid, add the pod, press one button and you’re done.

-If you like milk-based drinks such as cappuccino or latte and you choose to froth your own milk for the perfect taste then Nespresso is the way to go as some of their machines have built-in steam wands so you can froth your own milk or even milk carafes that utilize fresh milk to automatically froth and heat your milk so you don’t have to.
+If you like milk-based drinks such as cappuccino or latte and you choose to froth your own milk for the perfect taste then Nespresso is the way to go as some of their machines have built-in steam wands so you can froth your own milk or even milk carafes that work with fresh milk to automatically froth and heat your milk so you don’t have to.

 Also, thanks to Dualit taking Nespresso to court in a David vs Goliath type affair, and winning, there is a huge range of Nespresso compatible pods available, so you’re no longer locked in to utilizing genuine Nespresso pods.